-High levels of stress can cause or aggravate gastrointestinal symptoms, such as nausea, stomach pain, and changes in bowel movements, which can include constipation.
+High levels of stress can cause changes in bowel movements, which can include constipation.
+It can also aggravate gastrointestinal symptoms, such as nausea and stomach pain.

 Researchers have identified various connections between the brain and stomach that may lead to constipation symptoms.
 A range of treatments and remedies can help relieve stress-related constipation.

 In this article, we cover some of the possible links between stress and constipation, along with potential treatments.

 Constipation means that a person has difficulty passing stool or does not have bowel movements very often.
 Constipation symptoms vary among individuals and can include:

 - dry, hard, or lumpy stool

 - bowel movements that are difficult or painful to pass

 - feeling unable to empty the bowels